 SWKS COVID-19 UPDATE Area sees small increase in cases

-Finney County added seven new positive confirmed COVID-19 cases with an overall total of 6,101 as of Wednesday with an increase to 39 active positive cases being monitored.
+Finney County added two new positive confirmed COVID-19 cases with an overall total of 6,103 as of Friday with a decrease to 37 active positive cases being monitored.

-Of the Finney County cases, there is one individual currently hospitalized as of Wednesday, and there has been a total to 50 deaths.
-A total of 11,838 cases have tested negative for COVID-19.
-There are seven cases pending as of Wednesday.
+Of the Finney County cases, there is one individual currently hospitalized as of Friday, and there has been a total to 50 deaths.
+A total of 11,864 cases have tested negative for COVID-19.
+There are 12 cases pending as of Friday.
 The positivity rate for this week has increased to eight percent.

+No updated Monday numbers for Finney County were available from the Finney County Health Department.

 The Finney County Health Department has announced that COVID-19 vaccines are now available to any person who lives or works in Kansas, 12 years of age and older.
 Those under 18 must have parental consent.
-As of Wednesday, 17,493 vaccines have been given.
+As of Friday, 17,526 vaccines have been given in Finney County.
 This number includes second-dose vaccines.

 At this time, vaccinations at the Finney County site are only for those who live or work in Finney County, according to the Finney County Health Department.
 The FCHD has set up an online COVID-19 Resource Hub for Finney County at: